-AEC will seek a minimum of three proposal bids from highly recommended organizations to perform an independent evaluation of our Wildfire Mitigation Plan.
-Based on the proposal bids received, AEC will contract with the organization that best meets the needs of the Cooperative.
+AEC will seek a minimum of three proposal bids from highly recommended organizations to perform an independent evaluation of AEC's WMP.
+Based on the proposal bids received, AEC will contract with the organization that best meets the Cooperative's needs.